JWalk9000/turbonet-zerotier/README.md

 # ZeroTier One Docker Image

  This repository contains the necessary files to build and run a ZeroTier One image using both Podman and Docker.
-The setup includes a Containerfile (Dockerfile) and a podman-compose.yml file (rename to ```docker-compose.yml``` if using Docker-compose.
+The setup includes a Containerfile and a podman-compose.yml file (rename to ```Dockerfile``` &```docker-compose.yml``` if using Docker and Docker-Compose.

  ## Getting Started